Convergence-Society/.github/profile/README.md

 This organization serves as a **collective repository of technical work developed by Convergence Society**.

-Here you will find research implementations, computational experiments, algorithms, software projects, learning resources, and other technical work developed collaboratively by our members.
+Here you will find research implementations, computational experiments, algorithms, software projects, learning resources, and other technical work developed by our members.

 > **Explore.
 Experiment.
 Compute.
 Converge.**